amethyst-php/cli/README.md

 	cd <my-package>

-Execute the command init and follow the steps
+Execute the command lib:init and follow the steps

-    amethyst init
+    amethyst lib:init

 Copy the .env.example and configure it